Blackbox Dataset Inference for LLM: Evaluation

 \subsection{Efficiency}

-To understand the efficiency---which is important in practical use---of our method, we measure its time cost for dataset inference.
-Our method involves two phases: (i) an \textit{offline} phase which builds the reference models and identifies the tainted samples and (ii) an \textit{online} phase which tests a given suspect model.
-We separately measure the time cost of each phase on machines with an AMD EPYC 7513 32-Core Processor, an NVIDIA A100 (80 GB GPU memory), and 256 GB RAM. \autoref{tab:efficiency} shows the evaluation results.
-The offline phase often takes hours to accomplish due to the time-consuming process of training reference models.
-Yet, it only needs to run once for every dataset, incurring a limited impact in practice.
-More importantly, the online phase only needs around 25 minutes to finish, presenting a high efficiency in the more frequent operations.
+To evaluate the practical efficiency of our method, we measure its dataset-inference time cost across two phases: (i) an \textit{offline} phase that builds reference models and identifies tainted samples, and (ii) an \textit{online} phase that tests a suspect model.
+We report each phase’s runtime on a machine equipped with an AMD EPYC 7513 32-Core CPU, an NVIDIA A100 (80 GB), and 256 GB RAM.
+As shown in \autoref{tab:efficiency}, the offline phase takes hours due to reference-model training but is performed only once per dataset.
+In contrast, the online phase completes in about 25 minutes, offering high efficiency for routine use.